 The common justifications for granting validity to NOM clauses have been based on the right of the parties to bind themselves against future modifications of the contract.
-The neoformalist approach clarifies that by including such a clause, the parties clearly delineate the distinction between arrangements that apply in wartime and those that apply in peacetime.
-Therefore enforcing NOM doesn’t merely reflects a blind compliance to the parties pre-commitment but respecting thoughtful distinction between war-time and peace-time relationship.
+The neo-formalist approach clarifies that by including such a clause, the parties clearly delineate the distinction between arrangements that apply in wartime, from those that apply in peacetime.
+Therefore, enforcing NOMs doesn’t merely reflects blind compliance to the parties’ pre-commitment, but also a respect of the distinction between war-time and peace-time relationships.

-3. A new middle position
+3. A New Intermediate Position

-In the existing legal discourse, alongside two extreme opinions expressed in the MWB Business Exchange v Rock Advertising verdict, which sweepingly reject or support the possibility of the parties binding themselves through NOM clauses, we also identified the middle position of Lord Briggs.
-This position recognizes the right of the parties to deviate from the NOM clause, but holds that even if the conduct or statement that deviates from the stipulations of the contract reflects a desire to move away from the contractual arrangement regarding the particular point in question, it does not necessarily reflect the desire to change the NOM clause.
-In the spirit of this middle position, some legal systems have required, as a condition for deviating from the NOM clause, explicit reference to both the desire to change the arrangement and the desire to change the NOM clause.
+In existing legal discourse, alongside two extreme opinions expressed in the MWB Business Exchange v Rock Advertising verdict, which sweepingly reject or support the possibility of the parties binding themselves through NOM clauses, we also identified the intermediate position expressed by Lord Briggs.
+This position recognizes the parties’ right to deviate from the NOM clause, but holds that even if the conduct or statement that deviates from the stipulations in the contract reflects a desire to move away from the contractual arrangement regarding the particular point in question, it does not necessarily reflect a desire to change the NOM clause.
+In the spirit of this intermediate position, some legal systems have required, as a condition for deviating from a NOM clause, explicit reference to both a desire to change the arrangement, and a desire to change the NOM clause.

-In the previous part we show that the distinction between war-time and peace time lead neo-formalist to support enforcement of NOM Clauses.
-In contrast , in this part based on the same distinction we offer a new version of a middle position.
-According to this position, the distinction between wartime and peacetime suggests that, at times, conduct-based and oral deviation from the written arrangement not only fails to indicate a desire to change the NOM clause, as lord Briggs suggest, but often it is not possible to infer from it a desire to make a permanent legal change .B.
-Beyond Autonomy: The Normative Aspects of the Debate
+In the previous section we showed that the distinction between war-time and peace-time lead neo-formalists to support enforcement of NOM Clauses.
+In contrast , in this section, on the basis of the same distinction, we offer a new version of an intermediate position.
+According to which, the distinction between wartime and peacetime suggests that, at times, conduct-based and oral deviation from the written arrangement not only fails to indicate a desire to change the NOM clause, as Lord Briggs suggests, but often, it is not possible to infer from it any desire to make a permanent legal change that will be applicable in times of war.
+Therefore, according to our position, even in cases where there is no NOM clause, all the more so in instances where such a stipulation does exist, one must ensure that the conduct deviating from the contract reflects agreement to effect a permanent legal modification of the formal contract.
+Only after it transpires that such consent exists, should one examine, in the spirit of Lord Briggs’ demand, also whether the parties intended to rescind the NOM clause.

+The proposed intermediate position contributes to the debate in another way.
+Relational contract theory and the neo-formalist approach offer opposing positions with respect to enforcement of NOM clauses.
+In contrast, the intermediate position proposed by Lord Briggs expects the judge to decide, ad hoc, what the parties’ intention was in the concrete case, but does not guide him as to how to achieve that goal.
+The position we offer continues the intermediate position in that it accepts the stance that a sweeping answer to the question of whether or not to enforce a NOM clause cannot be provided, however, in the third chapter we will suggest distinctions between different relationships, and auxiliary tests which distinguish different circumstances, the purpose of which is to guide the judge on when to respect the clause.

+B. Beyond Autonomy: The Normative Aspects of the Debate